 A quick refresh: Doherty was the female lead of a little teen drama called Beverly Hills, 90210, which Spelling created.
 From the show's start in 1990, Doherty, who was coming off of Heathers, had a bit of a 'tude and bad girl rep.

 "I'm not saying I don't have my moments of bitchiness, because everybody has them, but it's never for no reason," she explained to People in 1993.
 "I've always been a ballsy kid.
 I know it pisses some people off, but isn't the end result much better?"

-So yeah, the fact that Spelling was ready to work with Doherty again was somewhat surprising.
-But Charmed creator Connie M. Burge told InTouch that the uber-producer was "extremely supportive of the idea of casting Shannen Doherty as Prue."
-So they had their eldest Halliwell sister, who had telekinetic powers.
+So, the fact that Spelling was ready to work with Doherty again was somewhat surprising.
+But Charmed creator Connie M. Burge told InTouch that the uber-producer was "extremely supportive of the idea of casting her as Prue," the eldest Halliwell sister, who had telekinetic powers.

-Also working in Doherty's favor was her history and chemistry with Picket Fences star Holly Marie Combs.
+Also working in Doherty's favor was her history and chemistry with Picket Fences star Holly Marie Combs, cast as middle sister Piper, who could freeze time.
 "She was also dear friends with Shannen," Burge said, "so they had terrific chemistry with each other."
-The show had it's middle sister Piper, who could freeze time.

 After Milano took over the role, Burge said the youngest Halliwell sis changed a bit, because, "I think that Alyssa definitely brought a...excuse me, sexiness to the part."

 And when Charmed premiered in October 1998, it was an immediate hit for The WB and its highest-rated debut ever, with the Power of Three joining the struggling network's line-up of strong young women that included Buffy Summers, Felicity Porter and Joey Potter.